Scherifow/TOP300-Companies-RPA-ESG/README.md

 # TOP300-Companies-RPA-ESG
-Dataset of Top 300 companies by market cap if they use RPA and their ESG rating.
+Dataset of Top 300 companies by market cap if they use RPA and their ESG rating.<br>

 The dataset is under CC BY-NC license.